cbarb005/rshell/README.md

 Compound commands are supported, but only with the ```&&```,```||```, and ```;``` connectors.
 It is worth noting that when stringing commands together, there is no inherent "order of operations"; commands connected by ```&&``` only rely on whether the previous argument succeeded or not, while ```||``` relies on its failure.

+Input/output redirection and piping are supported to a limited extent as outlined in the Bugs & Other Documentation section below.

 ##Installation
 ```